-An immediate consequence of the characterisation of $\Delta\mu_{\rm bulk}$ between homogeneous solutions, and the form of $F$ in Eq.~(\ref{eq:Ffict_dual}) concerns the nature of the boundary solutions between the liquid and gaseous phases.
+An immediate consequence of the characterisation of $\Delta\mu_{\rm bulk}$ between homogeneous solutions, and the form of $F$ in Eq.~(\ref{eq:Ffict_dual}), concerns the nature of the boundary solutions between the liquid and gaseous phases.

-In the case of stationary phase seperation (\emph{e.g.} $\beta=1$), phase boundaries are symmetric (\emph{i.e.} a liquid-to-gaseous boundary solution is the mirror image of a gaseous to liquid solution).
-However, in the non-stationary case this property is lost.
+In the case of stationary phase seperation (\emph{e.g.} $\beta=1$ in our model), phase boundaries are symmetric (\emph{i.e.} a liquid-to-gaseous boundary solution is the mirror image of a gaseous-to-liquid solution).
+However, in the nonstationary case this property is lost.
 This may be understood in thermodynamic terms from the integral form of the stationary requirement for $\Delta\mu_{\rm bulk}$

 comprised of positive contributions where $\phi\in(\rho_G,\rho_L)$, and negative contributions where $\phi\in[0,\rho_G)$ or $\phi\in(\rho_L,1)$, strongly tying the solution profile to changes in $\mu$.